saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 - annotate the function with `#[pyfunction]`
 - add the function to the module

+This is illustrated in the following code snippet:

 ```rust
 #[pyfunction]
 fn get_fibonacci(number: isize) -> PyResult<u128> {